Duncan Greive

-Duncan Greive was born in Auckland in 1979.
-He is best-known as the founder and managing editor of The Spinoff, a subscriber- and sponsor-funded online magazine based in Auckland.
+Duncan Greive (born 1979) is the founder and managing editor of The Spinoff, a subscriber- and sponsor-funded online magazine based in Auckland, New Zealand.

 Life and career

-Greive spent the first 10 years of his life in South London.
-His English mother worked as a social worker, and his New Zealand-born father held down several jobs.
-In 1990 the family returned to New Zealand, where his father worked as the managing director of a travel agency.
-Both parents became major shareholders in the Barkers fashion label.
+Greive was born in Auckland in 1979, then spent the first 10 years of his life in South London.
+His English mother worked as a social worker, and his New Zealand-born father initially had trouble getting work, until he got a job at the Top Deck bus tour company.
+After a Top Deck owner founded the Flight Centre travel agency, Greive's family returned to New Zealand in 1990, where his father was managing director of Flight Centre in New Zealand.
+His parents later became major shareholders in the Barkers fashion label.
 Greive attended Auckland Grammar and the University of Auckland, where he studied history.

 Greive left university at 21 before graduating to take up a job as a postie, as he was about to become a father.
 He went on to finish his history degree part-time.
 While delivering mail he found work as a reviewer for the Auckland music magazine Real Groove.
-After the editor John Russell resigned in 2004, Greive was not chosen to replace him, as he didn't have a journalism qualification.
+When editor John Russell resigned in 2004, Greive was turned down as his replacement, as he did not have a journalism qualification.
 So he enrolled in the Auckland University of Technology postgraduate journalism course.
-Three months after graduating he became the editor of Real Groove.
+Three months after graduating he became the Real Groove editor.

-By 2009, Greive was working in marketing for the Auckland fashion label Barkers, and working as a freelance journalist.
+By 2009, Greive was working in marketing for Barkers, and working as a freelance journalist.
 Since 2012 he has written for New Zealand Geographic, Metro, North & South, The Guardian, Pantograph Punch, The Listener, Faster Louder and Sky Sport Magazine, the New Zealand Herald, Stuff, Newshub and Radio New Zealand.
 In 2015 he co-wrote Dan Carter: My Story with former All Black Dan Carter.
 The autobiography, published by Auckland publisher Upstart Press, was the biggest-selling book in New Zealand in 2015 and won Best Autobiography in the 2016 Sportel Awards.

-Greive lives in Auckland with his wife, Nicola, and three children, Jett, Robyn and Vivienne.